Oil majors experiment with technology to weather crisis

 Chevron is using a robotic device to clean and check the inside of pipelines on their Erskine field in the North Sea more quickly.
 The improvement has helped raise the field's daily production rate to the highest in two years.

-Oil services firm Amec Foster Wheeler (AMFW.L), working for BG Group which is now part of Shell, has applied a new technique to remove the pillars of an old platform, a procedure that is often dangerous because corroded elements can slip off.
+Oil services firm Amec Foster Wheeler, working for BG Group which is now part of Shell, has applied a new technique to remove the pillars of an old platform, a procedure that is often dangerous because corroded elements can slip off.

 It pumped in expanding foam to hold the pillar's elements together, allowing workers to safely cut the metal away.
 This work took just over seven weeks instead of the 22 weeks typically needed using traditional methods.